rkuo2000/NPCpy/README.md

 # NPC Toolkit

-- `npcpy` is a python framework designed to easily integrate Large Language Models and AI agents into python systems.
+- `npcpy` is a python framework designed to easily integrate Large Language Models and AI agents.
+- `npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
+- In `npcpy`, all agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure it can function reliably even at the edge of computing.
+- In addition to its python library capabilities, `npcpy` provides users with powerful command-line tools and macros for quick and easy access to LLMs.
+These programs comprise the NPC `shell` and such functionalities are available for use in multiple ways: through the `npc` bash cli, directly through the `npcsh` shell or through their individual paths.
 - The NPC Shell `npcsh` provides a drop-in replacement for one's bash shell with natural language processing capabilities and a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching.
 Through it's simple REPL system, one can interact with agents and orchestrate agent teams.
-- With the `npc` CLI, users can use the same tools and macros of the NPC shell through a CLI and provides a quick and simple way to RESTfully serve an NPC Team to receive HTTP requests.
-- The NPC Toolkit integrates with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
-All agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure the agentic capabilities function even at the edge of computing.
+- The NPC Toolkit

-Read the docs at [npcsh.readthedocs.io](https://npcsh.readthedocs.io/en/latest/)
+Read the docs at [npcpy.readthedocs.io](https://npcsh.readthedocs.io/en/latest/)

 There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
 See the open source code for NPC Studio [here](https://github.com/).
 Download the executables (soon) at [our website](https://www.npcworldwi.de/npc-studio).